mgschwan/blensor/doc/python_api/rst/bge.render.rst

 .. function:: setMistEnd(end)

    Sets the mist end value.
-Objects further away from this will be coloured solid with the colour set by setMistColor().
+Objects further away from this will be colored solid with the color set by setMistColor().

    :type end: float